Chirag-ahir/JAVA-All-Basic/README.md

   A ThreadGroup represents a set of threads.
 It offers a convenient way to manage groups of threads as a unit.

   What is Deadlock in java?<br>
-  Deadlock in Java is a condition where two or more threads are blocked forever, waiting for each other.
+  Deadlock in Java is a condition where two or more threads are blocked forever, waiting for each other - Or - Deadlock is a situation where multiple threads are waiting for eachother to complete their operation. <br>

+First object locked resource 1 and second object locked resource 2<br>
+Now first object trying to access resource 2 which is acquired by second object<br>
+and second object trying to access resource 1 which is acquired by first object.

   What is thread leakage ?<br>
   Thread leakage is when we dont close the thread properly then the number of unused threads grows with time.